MicrosoftDocs/Hololens/hololens/hololens-insider.md

 This is a simple method of distributing a completely built app.
 Regardless of if you simply wish to demo your app to another user with a HoloLens, or you'd like to deploy your app at scale this method will work for both.

-Read about the process of [installing apps on HoloLens 2 with the App Installer](app-deploy-app-installer.md).
+Read about the full process of [installing apps on HoloLens 2 with the App Installer](app-deploy-app-installer.md).

+### Installing apps from a web page
+Now in Windows Insider builds 19041.1366+ users can install an app directly from a web server.

+Appx packages now on created can be hosted on a web page.
+When combined with certificate deployment this method of app distribution can be very useful for app deployment.

+Read about the full process of [installing apps on HoloLens 2 from a web page](app-deploy-web-installer.md)

 ### Auto-launch provisioning from USB
 Before this build users had to launch the provisioning screen manually during OOBE to provision using a button combination.
 Now users can skip the button combination, by using a Provisioning Package on a USB storage drive.